tobybear/ZillaLib/README.md

 Here's a list of features provided by the ZillaLib.

 ### Code
-- Game code implementation is 100% C++
+- Game code implementation is 100% C/C++
 - All platforms get compiled to natively, linked statically
 - No touching of Java, Objective-C, Javascript, C# or anything required
 - Exact same code that debugs on PC runs everywhere else